SciRooPlot/SciRooPlot/docs/README.md

 ## ℹ️ Overview
 - SciRooPlot is a library that simplifies scientific plotting by adding a level of abstraction on top of the mighty [ROOT](https://github.com/root-project/root) data analysis framework
 - It provides an interface to define and organize plots
-- These plot definitions can then be generated with a command-line appplication
+- These plot definitions can then be generated with a command-line application

 ## ⬇️ Installation instructions
 SciRooPlot runs on MacOS and Linux.
 It depends on the following external software which needs to be installed on your system: